australiangreens/agvrules/docs/proposed-constitution/04-constitutional-votes-committee.md

 28. ## Appointment

-    1.  <CBD /> State Council may, outside of a constitutional vote period, appoint a member to replace a member of the Committee.
+    1. State Council may, outside of a constitutional vote period, appoint a member to replace a member of the Committee.

-    2.  <CBD /> State Council must appoint a member to fill a vacancy on the Committee as soon as possible.
+    2. State Council must appoint a member to fill a vacancy on the Committee as soon as possible.

     3. Subclause (4) applies if: